hernantz/blog/content/the-backbone-waltz.md

 ![the arsenic waltz](/images/the-arsenic-waltz.jpg "The arsenic waltz")

-We know that Backbone has done a great job at provinding the bare minimum structure to build apps that separate logic from presentation, and thus, making them easier to reason about.
+We know that Backbone has done a great job at provinding the **bare minimum structure** to build apps that separate logic from presentation, and thus, making them easier to reason about.

 Because we are given just the basic tools in an unopinionated way, the implementation is left for the developer to design.

-This post is an attempt to share some strategies I find useful for building an event-driven UI.
+This post is an attempt to share some strategies I find useful for **building an event-driven UI**.

 ## Reacting to changes in a model